ocadotechnology/aimmo/docs/README.md

 ### Infrastucture

-We touch on the technologies that support the project essential to the component communication.
+We describe the technologies that are underlying to the project and support it
 - [Infrastructure](infrastructure/README.md)

 ### Testing